ADF Dedicant Path: Nine Virtues (Wisdom)

 “One can only become a philosopher, not be one.
 As soon as one

 thinks one is a philosopher, one stops becoming one.”

 Similarly, one can only become wise, not be wise.
-Although some amount of wisdom seems to come naturally to some people (especially to those whom we call “old souls”), life experiences continue to provide us with opportunities for more.
+Although some amount of wisdom seems to come naturally to some people (especially to those whom we call “old souls”), life experiences (which can include acquisition of academic knowledge) continue to provide us with opportunities for more.
 To shun these opportunities under the pretext of having already become wise is to become unwise.